ankitv2524/Ecommerce-Data-Analysis/README.md

 ## :man: About This Project
 <b> Here Basically we analysis the data by- </b>

-1. Movies by Duration and Gross Revenue
-2. No of movies Each year
-3. Genre by Revenue( A treee Map analysis)
-4. Favourite Actor with respect to their total Earnings
+1. Sales
+2. Profit
+3. Quantity
+4. No. Of Orders
+5. Profit Margin

 <!-- ## 🔗Links -->